 Our timeline for remediation will be based upon the individual learner.
 Each student will be assessed through the year and targeted strategies will be employed.
 Our title referral process will be used to provide services for students in need of intervention outside the general classroom.

-✓ Other Goal (For example, SEL, Mental Health, Graduation Rates, Recruitment/Retention, Professional Development, Community and Family Engagement, etc.) Strategies, Actions, Timelines, and Assignments

-we will continue to identify student social/emotional deficiencies.
+Other Goal (For example, SEL, Mental Health, Graduation Rates, Recruitment/Retention, Professional Development, Community and Family Engagement, etc.) Strategies, Actions, Timelines, and Assignments We will continue to identify student social/emotional deficiencies.
 Our counselor will continue to meet individually with students in need when at their parents request and/or with their parents' permission.
 In addition, the counselor will be meeting with each class weekly to practice mindfulness.
 We brought in a kindness speaker this year to share the power of being kind to one another.

 In the area of teacher retention/recruitment and staff housing deficiencies, a chart has been created to identify current housing deficiencies.
 We are using this chart to address the most urgent repairs to the homes and fix them.
 We will continue to do housing walkthroughs twice a year and get resident feedback on the issues that need to be corrected in the homes.

-Q14 .
+Q14.
 For which of the following student groups do you have a distinct Math goal?
 Choose all that apply.

-American Indian or Alaska Native
+- American Indian or Alaska Native

-Black or African American
+- Black or African American

-Hispanic
+- Hispanic

-MultiRacial
+- MultiRacial

-✓ White
+- 🗹 White

-✓ Free and Reduced Lunch
+- Free and Reduced Lunch

-Homeless
+- Homeless

-✓ Students with Disabilities
+- Students with Disabilities

-None
+- None

-.
-For which of the following student groups do you have a distinct English Language Arts (ELA) goal? ose all that apply.
+Q63.
+For which of the following student groups do you have a distinct English Language Arts (ELA) goal?
+Choose all that apply.

-American Indian or Alaska Native
+- American Indian or Alaska Native

-Black or African American
+- Black or African American

-Hispanic
+- Hispanic

-MultiRacial
+- MultiRacial

-✓ White
+- 🗹 White

-✓ Free and Reduced Lunch
+- Free and Reduced Lunch

-Homeless
+- Homeless

-✓ Students with Disabilities
+- Students with Disabilities

-None

-- .
+- None

+Q64.
 For which of the following student groups do you have a distinct goal other than Math or ELA?
-Choose lat apply.
+Choose all that apply.

-American Indian or Alaska Native

-Black or African American
+- American Indian or Alaska Native - Black or African American

+- 🗌 Hispanic

+- MultiRacial

+- Vhite

+- Free and Reduced Lunch

+- Homeless

+- Students with Disabilities

+- None

-) Hispanic ] MultiRacial White Free and Reduced Lunch Homeless Students with Disabilities None None 5.
-Describe your Math goal for each identified student group. tudents in every identified student group will achieve mastery at their given potential and grade level status by the end of the school year.
-5. Describe your ELA goal for each identified student group. .
-Doodlise year 22 kgear for each lachtainea stadent group. tudents in every identified student group will achieve mastery at their given potential and grade level status by the end of the school year.
-5. Describe your Other goal for each identified student group. tudents in every identified student group will be monitored for needs and counseled for Social/Emotional gaps and deficiencies during the school year.
-7. If you are planning to develop or use approaches that are novel to achieve your Math, ELA, or other l, would you be willing to have the OPI share your approaches with state and federal entities?
-If so, use briefly describe your innovation below.
+Q15.
+Describe your Math goal for each identified student group.

+Students in every identified student group will achieve mastery at their given potential and grade level status by the end of the school year.

+Q16.
+Describe your ELA goal for each identified student group.

+Students in every identified student group will achieve mastery at their given potential and grade level status by the end of the school year.

+Q65.
+Describe your Other goal for each identified student group.

+Students in every identified student group will be monitored for needs and counseled for Social/Emotional gaps and deficiencies during the school year.

+Q67.
+If you are planning to develop or use approaches that are novel to achieve your Math, ELA, or other goal, would you be willing to have the OPI share your approaches with state and federal entities?
+If so, please briefly describe your innovation below.

+Q56.
+4. Coordinating Funds

+Identify other federal funding that you are coordinating with ARP ESSER funds to most effectively use funds to address student needs.

+Q60.
+Did you coordinate ARP ESSER funds with other federal funds to address student needs?

+$\bigcirc$ Yes $\bigcirc$ No